oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 **Local Users**

 The usage of OCI Local Users is not recommended for the majority of users and is restricted to a few users only.
-These users include the initial OCI Administrator created during the tenancy setup, and additional emergency administrators.
+These users include the initial OCI Administrator created during the tenancy setup and additional emergency administrators.

-**Local Users are considered as Emergency Administrators and should not be used for daily administration activities!**
+**Local Users are considered Emergency Administrators and should not be used for daily administration activities!**

 **No additional users are to be, nor should be, configured as local users.**